YayL/sudoku/README.md

 S - Automaticaly solve the board

-X - Get a pre-setup board (Working on adding so the board will be set up in new and random ways everytime)
+X - Generate a Sudoku puzzle for you to solve (Might stumble sometimes so just relaunch the application and try again)

 -----------------------------------------------------------------